-Together, we can create a society where children and young people with epilepsy are heard and can live happy, fulfilled lives
+Our programmes aim to create a society where children and young people with epilepsy are heard and can live happy fulfilled lives.

 Voice and Support

 Children with epilepsy have a right to be heard.
 We stand with them.

 With children and young people at the centre of all we do, we are pushing the boundaries to ensure the voices of children and young people with epilepsy are heard, their voices respected, and their ambitions realised.